kaustavhalder/learning-go/NOTES.md

 - Slices [Composite Literal]
 - Range
 - Switch statmetns
-- Pass by Value/ Pass by Reference
+- Pass by Value/ Pass by Reference go is always pass by value